joshmarinacci/meowlang/blog2/blog2.md

     Identifier: function (a, b)  { return new MSymbol(this.sourceString, null) },
 ```

-note we must turn on strict mode to use the new JavaScript classes in NodeJS by putting 'use strict' at the top of the JavaScript
+Note that we must turn on _strict mode_ to use the new JavaScript class syntax in NodeJS by putting
-file.
+'use strict' at the top of the file.
 This also lets us use the arrow syntax for more compact rule definitions.
-Notice
-that I didn't use the arrow syntax for the Identifier rule because this needs to reference the `this` variable of the
+Also Notice that I didn't use the arrow syntax for the Identifier rule because this
-rule.
-The arrow syntax use the `this` of the enclosing object, which is what we want in most cases but not this
+needs to reference the `this` variable of the rule.
+The arrow syntax uses the `this` of
-particular case.
+the enclosing object, which is what we want in most cases but not this particular case.

 Now we can add some more unit tests for our new variable syntax with symbols: